 Agent::Context

-Provides tools for installing and managing context files from Ruby gems for AI agents.
+Provides tools for installing and managing context files from Ruby gems for AI agents, and generating agent.md files following the https://agent.md specification.

 Development Status